ropensci/rrrpkg/README.md

 The goal of a research compendium is to provide a standard and easily recognisable way for organising an reproducible research project with R. A research compendium is ideal for projects that result in the publication of a paper because then readers of the paper can access the code and data that generated the results in the paper.
 A research compendium is a convention for how you organise your research artefacts into directories.
 The guiding principle in creating a research compendium is to organise your files following conventions that many people use.
 Following these conventions with help other people instantly familiarise themselves with the structure of your project, and also supports tool building which takes advantage of the shared structure.

 Some of the earliest examples of this approach can be found in Robert Gentleman and Duncan Temple Lang's 2004 paper "Statistical Analyses and Reproducible Research" [Bioconductor Project Working Papers](http://biostats.bepress.com/bioconductor/paper2/) and Gentleman's 2005 article ["Reproducible Research: A Bioinformatics Case Study"](http://dx.doi.org/10.2202/1544-6115.1034) in _Statistical Applications in Genetics and Molecular Biology_.
-Since then there have been a substantial increase in the use of R as a research tool, and numerous improvements in the ease of making R packages.
-This means that making a research compendium based on an R package is a practical solution to the challenges of organising and communicating research results for many scientists.
+Since then there has been a substantial increase in the use of R as a research tool in many fields, and numerous improvements in the ease of making R packages.
+This means that making a research compendium based on an R package is a now practical solution to the challenges of organising and communicating research results for many scientists.

 ### Why create a research compendium?